The Stone Boy (film)

-The Stone Boy is a 1984 American drama film directed by Christopher Cain and starring Robert Duvall, Frederic Forrest, Glenn Close, Wilford Brimley, Linda Hamilton, Dean Cain and Jason Presson.
+The Stone Boy is a 1984 American drama film directed by Christopher Cain and starring Robert Duvall, Frederic Forrest, Glenn Close and Wilford Brimley.
 It is based on the 1957 short story "The Stone Boy" by American author Gina Berriault.

 Plot

 The Hillerman family copes with the aftermath of the death of one of their children in a hunting accident.